alvarogl/aviation-api-wrapper/README.md

 - Reviewing the whole code to find potential issues or problems.
 - Helping to redact the `README.md` file
 - Helping to set-up integration tests.
+- Fine-tunning for JVM parameters and Dockerfile optimizations.